Bothrops ayerbei: Habitat

 The Patian lancehead is distributed within the upper Patía river valley Departments of Cauca and Nariño, southwestern Colombia.
 Generally it will be at an elevation of 400 to 1800 m.

 Sexual dimorphism

 Bothrops ayerbei exhibits sexual dimorphism mainly in the number of scales the different sexes have.
-Males tend to have less ventral scales than females, but males can sometimes have just barely more subaudal scales than females.
+Males tend to have fewer ventral scales than females, but males can sometimes have just barely more subaudal scales than females.

-However, it exhibits sexual dimorphism in colours as well, specifically as neonates, with males displaying yellow on their tails.
-This colouration remails for at least two years.
+It exhibits sexual dimorphism in colours as well, specifically as neonates, with males displaying yellow on the tail.
+This colouration remains for at least two years.

 Reproduction

-Bothrops ayerbei reproduce sexually and are viviparous.
+The species Bothrops ayerbei reproduces sexually and is viviparous.